Ficool

 "Practical," Wang Ben said.

 His father let out a breath that was almost a laugh.
 "I was going to say 'willing to sacrifice for a broken old man.'
 But stubborn and practical work too."
-He was quiet for a moment, then slowly nodded.
+He let out a long breath, then slowly nodded.
 "We'll combine our resources.
 Twenty-two mid-grade stones.
 It may not be enough, but..."
 He swallowed.
-"Thank you, Ben'er.
+"Thank you, Ben.
 I don't deserve a son like you."

 "You deserve better than a son who would let his father suffer when he could help."

 Wang Tian's hand found Wang Ben's shoulder and squeezed.
 "You've changed.
 Since the forest.
-The way you talk, the way you think... it's like you aged ten years overnight."
+How you talk, how you think... it's like you aged ten years overnight."

 "Nearly dying will do that."